-- (d) Suicide (sane or insane), attempted suicide or intentionally self-inflicted injury; or - Aviation (this exclusion applies only to non-fare-paying passengers). (e) - (5) Treatment provided in a government facility (unless otherwise required by law), services for which benefits are a vailable under Medicare or other governmental program (except Medicaid), any state or federal workers' compensation, employer's liability or occupational disease law, or any motor vehicle no-fault law, services provided by a member of the covered person's immediate family and services for which no charge is normally made in the absence of insurance; - (6) Expenses for services or items available or paid under another long-term care insurance or health insurance policy: - (7) In the case of a qualified long-term care insurance contract, expenses for services or items to the extent that the expenses are reimbursable under Title XVIII of the Social Security Act or would be so reimbursable but for the application of a deductible or coinsurance amount. - (8) (a) This subsection is not intended to prohibit exclusions and limitations by type of provider.
-However, no long-term care issuer may deny a claim because services are provided in a state other than the state of policy issued under the following conditions: - (i) When the state other than the state of policy issue does not have the provider licensing, certification or registration required in the policy, but where the provider satisfies the policy requirements outlined for providers in lieu of licensure, certification or registration; or - (ii) When the state other than the state of policy issue licenses, certifies or registers the provider under a nother name. - (b) For purposes of this paragraph, "state of policy issue" means the state in which the individual policy or certificate was originally issued.
+- (b) Participation in a felony, riot or insurrection; - (c) Service in the armed forces or units auxiliary thereto; - (d) Suicide (sane or insane), attempted suicide or intentionally self-inflicted injury; or - (e) Aviation (this exclusion applies only to non-fare-paying passengers). - (5) Treatment provided in a government facility (unless otherwise required by law), services for which benefits are available under Medicare or other governmental program (except Medicaid), any state or federal workers' compensation, employer's liability or occupational disease law, or any motor vehicle no-fault law, services provided by a member of the covered person's immediate family and services for which no charge is normally made in the absence of insurance; - (6) Expenses for services or items available or paid under another long-term care insurance or health insurance policy; - (7) In the case of a qualified long-term care insurance contract, expenses for services or items to the extent that the expenses are reimbursable under Title XVIII of the Social Security Act or would be so reimbursable but for the application of a deductible or coinsurance amount. - (8) This subsection is not intended to prohibit exclusions and limitations by type of provider.
+However, no long-term care issuer may deny a claim because services are provided in a state other than the state of policy issued under the following conditions: - (i) When the state other than the state of policy issue does not have the provider licensing, certification or registration required in the policy, but where the provider satisfies the policy requirements outlined for providers in lieu of licensure, certification or registration; or - (ii) When the state other than the state of policy issue licenses, certifies or registers the provider under another name. - (b) For purposes of this paragraph, "state of policy issue" means the state in which the individual policy or certificate was originally issued.